raphaelrpl/docker/scidb/16.9/README.md

 - `R`
 - `sits`

 **Note** that it builds a common SciDB image and does not contain `entrypoint` statement.
 You must implement own container initialization.
-Take a look into `desktop` for an example.
+Take a look into `desktop` folder for an example.

 ## Build the Docker image